bojasv/General_Work_Apps/README.md

 # General_Work_Apps
-List of some commonly used productivity apps at workplaces and some helpful tips and tricks about them
+List of some commonly used productivity apps at digital workplaces and some helpful tips and tricks about them